Blackbelly salamander

 The blackbelly salamander (Desmognathus quadramaculatus) is a species of salamander in the family Plethodontidae.
 It is endemic to the United States.
 Its natural habitats are rivers, intermittent rivers, and freshwater springs.
 It is threatened by habitat loss.

 Description

 The blackbelly salamander is a medium-sized salamander growing to about 10 to 18 cm long.
+It is the largest species in the genus Desmognathus.
 It is sturdily built with a long tail.
 The ground colour is dark brown or black with two rows of small pale spots along each side of the back.
 The underside is usually black but may have pale flecks in young individuals.

 They are highly variable in color, with the ground color ranging from a light gray to deep black.
 Their color has been recorded in one study to be related to their habitat.
 Populations that are only a few meters away can have drastic differences phenotypically, depending on the habitat differences.
 This study showed that two populations in the same stream were vastly different in color.
 This could be related to the amount in shade, leaf litter, and rock color of their habitat.